Consistent mass formulas for higher even-dimensional Taub-NUT spacetimes and their AdS counterparts: Conclusions and outlooks

 \acknowledgments

-This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12205243, No. 11675130, and by the Doctoral Research Initiation Project of China West Normal University under Grant No. 21E028.
+We are greatly indebted to the anonymous referees for helpful comments to improve the presentations of this work.
+This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12205243, No. 11675130, by the Sichuan Science and Technology Program under Grant No. 2023NSFSC1347, and by the Doctoral Research Initiation Project of China West Normal University under Grant No. 21E028.